InterSTEMDev/interstem.us/_posts/december2020blogs/2020-12-04-aliens-almost-definitely-exist.md

 For many people, the idea of other living beings thriving somewhere beyond Earth seems far-fetched.
 This notion puts us all on a pedestal of uniqueness.
 But science, math, and logic ground us.
 They make us believe that we are not alone.
 That we are just one small piece of the giant galactic puzzle.

-Cover Photo: <a href="https://www.nbcnews.com/mach/science/discovery-alien-life-might-not-bring-response-you-d-expect-ncna849046" target="_blank">(Apostoli Rossella / Getty Images)</a>
+Cover Photo: <a href="https://theconversation.com/alien-life-is-out-there-but-our-theories-are-probably-steering-us-away-from-it-124042" target="_blank">Shutterstock</a>